 Before insulating your shed, follow these steps to ensure a working (and warm) layer of insulation:

 - Locate gaps in the wall.
 The crevices and cracks of the shed may have areas of poor sealing.
-Take a candle or a lighter and walk around the walls of your shed on a windy day.
-If the flame wavers near a point in the wall, that area likely needs more sealing before insulation.
+Take a feather or a strip of paper on a windy day, hold it near the walls, and see if there’s a gust that moves it.

 - Check for moisture problems.
 Most free or inexpensive insulation sources aren’t waterproof.
 Ensure that any leaking areas have a layer of plastic or waterproofing before adding insulation.